 Grace Period is the time in seconds a client will allow an invalid license to continue to be run.

 MACs, Hosts, IPs and Cores are the count of those items a license may be used with.
-For example 2,2,2,1 in those fields means the license may be used with 2 mac addresses, 2 host names and 2 ip addresses (proxies can mean an ip address changes even though the host appears the same) and a single core machine.
+For example 2,2,2,1 in those fields means the license may be used with 2 mac addresses, 2 host names and 2 IP addresses (proxies can mean an IP address changes even though the host appears the same) and a single core machine.

 Concurrency indicates how many of these license may be used at the same time.

-A product can be created by clicking 'Add' and entering the required detailes.
+A product can be created by clicking 'Add' and entering the required details.
 The 'Period' column indicates the number of days a license is create for by default (this can be changed by editing the license's expiry date) and is specified in the following format: ' <n> D' where <n> is the number of days.

 There are help and support links at the top right of the dashboard which will give you access to the helpdesk and also the ability to search the forum or submit support incidents without leaving the dashboard.